LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

 By using ``th:text = "${name}"``, we make our webpage *dynamically* display data within the ``p`` element.
-Changing the value of ``name`` leads to a corresponding change on the page after refreshing.
+Changing the value of ``name`` leads to a corresponding change in the text in the view after refreshing.

 Setting Default Text
 ---------------------